-The Center for Global Education offers students different program options for faculty-led study abroad programs.
+The Center for International Education offers students different program options for faculty-led study abroad programs.
 Students travel with faculty members to the host country and enroll in Central State University courses.
 Students should research all options and in conjunction with the Program Coordinator and select a primary program to which to apply.

 This tour, led by Dr. Giddings, explores the unique cultural history of Guyana, South America, a former British colony and now a developing nation.
 Guyana is a small country, but from which so much can be learned about the intersections of culture, history, environment, and politics.
 Guyana comprises a mosaic of peoples, including Amerindians, and descendants of India, Africa, China, Britain, and Portugal.
 With only an 800,000 population within an area of 83,000 square miles, Guyana has diverse urban, rural, and rain forest territories, and boasts unique and diverse flora, fauna, topographies, and industries.
 Guyana is South America’s only Anglophone country, the colonial legacies of which are seen across the country’s unique cultures, traditions, institutions, and foods.